MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 # The Hardware of Quantum Computers

-Building Quantum Computers is an extremely challenging task.
-In the following chapters, we will learn about the different building blocks of a quantum computer and how we build one by integrating different kinds of technologies interacting with the machine.
+Constructing quantum computers is an extremely daunting task.
+In the sections that follow, we will discuss the various components of a quantum computer and explain how we can build one by integrating different technologies that interact with the machine.

-We will begin to give an overview of the whole system, a brief journey through all layers.
-In the next 4-6 chapters we will dive deeper in the layer of the quantum chip (qubits).
+First, we will give an overview of the entire system and briefly touch upon all layers.
+Over the subsequent 4-6 chapters, we will delve deeper into the quantum chip (qubits) layer.

-Each qubit needs its own specific material.
-These materials need to contain one of the particles that we need to create the qubits and not be contaminated with other particles.
-Therefore we need to 'grow' materials.
+Each qubit necessitates the use of a specific material.
+These materials must contain particles suitable for creating the qubits while remaining uncontaminated by other particles.
+As a result, it is critical to 'grow' these required materials.

-To fully understand the topics of this, we will need some mathematical tools.
-In the chapters on Ket notation the mathematical basic principles  explained.
+To fully grasp the concepts presented herein, we will need certain mathematical tools.
+The mathematical basics will be explained in the chapters on Ket notation.

-Briefly speaking the 'building blocks' of a quantum computer contains of *memory*, *bus interconnect* and *processor chips* but also the peripheral devices such as a keyboard or a even screen to be able to interact with the machine.
+Generally speaking, the 'building blocks' of a quantum computer include components such as *memory*, *bus interconnect*, and *processor chips*.
+Peripheral devices like keyboards or screens are essential for interacting with the machine.

-In the following we will discusses the bigger picture of a quantum computer: namely from how to program it, to reading out the result.
-Now the first word we want to emphasize is the word *compute*.
-We are actually not really building a quantum computer, but we are building a quantum accelerator.
-Namely, a computational devise that can be connected to a classical processor that will provide the performance for a series of applications that we can never reach classically.
-Here you see the global view of what we currently understand as a heterogeneous multicore architecture.
+In the following segments, we will discuss the broader aspects of a quantum computer: from programming it to interpreting the results.
+The first term we want to emphasize is *compute*.
+In reality, we are not merely building a quantum computer; we are developing a quantum accelerator.
+Specifically, we are creating a computational device that can be connected to a classical processor, which will then provide the performance required for various applications that are beyond the reach of classical computing.
+The concept of a heterogeneous multicore architecture offers a global view of our current understanding in this domain.

 ```{grid-item-card}
 :shadow: md